bjss-data-academy/apache-spark-databricks/spark-unit-testing.md

 ## Test all behaviours we need to work
 How many tests do we need?

-_One test per everything we care about working_.
+_One test per behaviour we care about working_.

+Note this does not necessarily mean one test per function.
+If that functions has five separate behaviours we care about, that's five separate tests.

 Don't care if something works or gives a wrong result?
 Don't test it!
 Go one step further: if we don't care about the answer, _delete that code_.
 No answer is as good as a wrong answer, and much less code to maintain.